phetsims/geometric-optics/doc/model.md

 # Geometric Optics - Model Description

 The simulation describes light propagation through a lens in terms of rays.
-The rays in geometric optics are useful abstraction for approximating the paths along which light propagates.
+The rays in geometric optics are a useful abstraction for approximating the paths along which light propagates.

 The magnitude of the focal length of the lens is given by `f= R/(2(1-n)))`